Bury Grammar School: Establishment

+Expansion

 The school outgrew its premises and, in 1903, the boys moved into the completed half of a new building on Tenterden Street, with playing fields across Bridge Road.
-The new buildings, of Accrington brick, were designed in a simple Neo-Renaissance style by William Venn Gough.(The playing fields were a bone of contention from the first.
-One writer noted in an early edition of "The Clavian" that the young folks of Bury refused to recognize our right to the ground.
+The new buildings, of Accrington brick, were designed in a simple Neo-Renaissance style by William Venn Gough.
+(The playing fields were a bone of contention from the first.
+One writer noted in an early edition of "The Clavian" that "the young folks of Bury refused to recognize our right to the ground".

 The boys were soon joined by the girls of the Bury Girls' High School, newly re-founded as Bury Grammar School for Girls.
 The two schools, whilst remaining separate entities, shared the same building until the erection of a more modern facility for the boys across Bridge Road in the 1960s.
 This new boys' school was built on the playing fields, so the Governors purchased c.13.8 ha of land at Buckley Wells for new playing fields.
 When a new courthouse was completed on Tenters Street, the Magistrates' Court and County Court vacated their former building on Tenterden Street.
 The Prep Department of the boys' school moved across the road from the 1960s building into the refurbished old courthouse.

+Direct grant grammar school

 The school was a direct grant grammar school from 1944 until the abolition of the direct grant system in 1976, when it became fully independent once again.
 The school celebrated the 250th anniversary of its re-founding by Roger Kay with a visit from Prince Philip on 19 November 1976.

 Bury Grammar Schools celebrate their Founders' Day on the Friday closest to 6 May (the Feast of St John before the Latin Gate), the date on which Roger Kay specified the Trustees should meet annually to inspect the schools.
 The Eucharist is celebrated in the Parish Church and, later in the morning, a procession leads from the school through the main streets of Bury to the Parish Church, led by the Combined Cadet Force (CCF).
 Since the CCF (founded 1892) is attached to the Lancashire Fusiliers, a regiment with the Freedom of the Borough, the cadets are permitted to march with "swords drawn, drums beating and colours flying".
 After a commemoration service, the pupils are awarded a half-holiday.
 Services for younger pupils are held simultaneously in the boys' school hall, the boys' preparatory school and the Roger Kay Hall (in the girls' school).